 An adjustable leash has many similarities with a standard leash but features the added bonus of adjustability.

 If you're looking for the best hands-free dog leash for running, the adjustable leash might work perfectly.
-You can wrap the leash around your waist to free up your hands.
+You can wrap the waist leash around your waist to free up your hands.

 When picking an adjustable dog leash, you’ll find a wide assortment of materials so you can choose one that fits your particular taste.
 When picking a leash, always consider durability.